mark-smits/CSD3/Teensy/README.md

 Contents:

 ChimeTime_full.ino
 All functionality combined into one Arduino file.
-This is the (in progress) code that the Teensy will run for ChimeTime.
+This is the code that the Teensy will run for ChimeTime.

 ChimeTime_full_50msSustainedTrigger
 Sends piezo data as a stream instead of single 1 and 0 per trigger.
 Streams 1 for 50ms when triggered, then continuously sends 0's.
 OUTDATED compared ChimeTime_full.ino and only for reference on the streaming method.